Nearby Hotels

 More details

-Business 9: 00-22: 00 (Application for facility use is accepted until 17:00) Regular holidays Monday (open if it overlaps with a holiday and closed the next day), New Year's holidays (12/29-1/5), Respect for the Elderly Day The second Tuesday of March from the day before, two days before to March
+- Open from 9:00 to 22:00 (Applications for facility use are accepted until 17:00) Closed Monday (open if it falls on a national holiday, closed the next day), New Year's holidays (December 29 to January 5), Respect for the Elderly Day The second Tuesday from two days before, two days before to March

-Free tour (for groups, telephone reservations are required)
+- Free tour (for groups, telephone reservation required)

-Designed by Kansai architect Setsu Watanabe, the modern Spanish-style building is designated as a registered tangible cultural property.
+- The modern Spanish-style building, designed by Kansai architect Setsu Watanabe, has been designated as a registered tangible cultural property.

 Nearby Highlights